How Efficient Are Solar Cells

 In the last decade, as manufacturing technology has improved, solar panels have achieved as much as 22% efficiency.

-Second, polycrystalline solar panels.
-They are not as efficient as monocrystalline solar panels.
+Polycrystalline solar panels are not as efficient as monocrystalline solar panels.
 However, they are more affordable.

-Third, thin film solar panels.
-They are based on old technology and are the least efficient of the three types.
+Thin film solar panels are based on old technology and are the least efficient of the three types.

 Manufacturing technology